10maurycy10/dhax/README.md

 Enter ``.help`` in the chat to get a list of commands you can use.

+## developing

+the documentation for modules is in MODULES.md

 NOTE: ``.say [some text]``  is required to post a message begning with ``.`` in chat.